Rekha050803/Pharmacy-Sales-and-Inventory-Analytics-Dashboard-Using-PowerBI/README.md

 - **ARIMA:** Forecast future sales trends.
 - **SARIMA:** Capture seasonal patterns in medicine demand.
 - **Random Forest Classifier:** Predict if a medicine is safe, near expiry, or expired.
+Additionally, the dashboard will send timely alerts as mail, when a medicine is close to expiring or has already expired, ensuring proactive management and safety.
 - **Medication Adherence Prediction:** Identify patients likely to drop off medication.

 ---